-For Mother’s Day I always bake something I’d like my beloved children to bake for me, as a not-so-subtle hint to them.
+For Mother’s Day (and Valentine’s Day) I always bake something I’d like my beloved children to bake for me, as a not-so-subtle hint to them.
 This website is basically a reference for my boys to use whenever they are looking for ideas of what to make me.
 (If only they ever read my blog!)
 I think Angel Food is perfect.
 The name alone is fitting for us moms, considering what we do to keep our darling children alive, well fed and mostly happy.
 I received a lovely new cookbook yesterday and it fell open to the angel food cake recipe.
 Jessie Sheehan’s The Vintage Baker is a wonderful book, full of classic desserts with her twist on them.
 She made the perfect angel food cake, split it in half, then filled and topped it with a beautiful blueberry whipped cream.
 It really is a dream.
 I was completely smitten.
 I didn’t have any blueberries, but did have raspberries.
 Here in MN we’re just hitting spring and the very start of a growing season, so I rely on Driscoll’s to deliver perfect CA berries.
 I need the bright color and dose of summer.

 Berry Angel Food Dream Cake from The Vintage Baker by Jessie Sheehan

 1 cup (120g) cake flour, sifted

 1 1/4 cups (250g) granulated sugar